 Tell students to turn to page 102.
 Read aloud the explanation of when to use the simple past, and the example sentences.
-Point out how to make the affirmative (add -ed to the infinitive - or -d if the infinitve ends in -e - unless the verb is irregular).
+Point out how to make the affirmative simple past (add -ed unless the verb is irregular).
 Write a few verbs on the board (e.g., go, say, ask, arrive) and have students call out the simple past form.
 Point out how to make the negative (didn't + infinitive) and how to make the question form (Did + subject + infinitive).